symfony/symfony-docs/book/page_creation.rst

         return $collection;

-This entry is pretty basic: it tells Symfony to load routing configuration from the ``Resources/config/routing.yml`` file that lives inside the ``AcmeHelloBundle``.
+This entry is pretty basic: it tells Symfony2 to load routing configuration from the ``Resources/config/routing.yml`` file that lives inside the ``AcmeHelloBundle``.
 This means that you place routing configuration directly in ``app/config/routing.yml`` or organize your routes throughout your application, and import them from here.